OrthodonticsFort Lauderdale, FL

 At Smiles By Julia, we provide orthodontics services for children and adults looking to straighten their teeth and align their jaw.
 Orthodontics is the study and treatment of dental displacement and malocclusions.
-As an expert at issues pertaining to the jaw, we can move and adjust teeth even if they are fully formed and hardened.
+As an experienced dental team at issues pertaining to the jaw, we can move and adjust teeth even if they are fully formed and hardened.
 This makes it possible to straighten teeth in adults, rather than children only.

 There are various specialties within orthodontia, with some orthodontists specializing in treating either children or adults.
 Additionally, dentofacial orthopedics is an area of orthodontic care that involves more surgical elements in order to correct issues with the jaw or face.
 Overall, an orthodontist in Florida treats the position of teeth and the jaw and while doing so, is also changing the overall shape and appearance of a patient’s face.
 At Smiles By Julia, we find that many of our patients are pleasantly surprised by how dramatically different they look once their orthodontic treatment is complete.

 Orthodontia was technically the first specialty that was created in the field of dentistry and in order to become an orthodontist, Dr. Neuls had to complete additional schooling in addition to dental school.
-Similar to how a surgeon furthers their education in order to become a specialist, an orthodontist continues to train until they become a true expert at straightening teeth and aligning the jaw.
+Similar to how a surgeon furthers their education in order to become a specialist, an orthodontist continues to train until they become a true experienced at straightening teeth and aligning the jaw.
 This ensures dependable and reliable results for patients seeking orthodontic care.
 If you live in the Fort Lauderdale area and are considering straightening your teeth, we invite you to call (954) 281-1231 and schedule a consultation to meet with Dr. Neuls and discuss your goals along with the treatment options that are available to you.

 Why Orthodontics is Necessary